DS4200-Fall21-Sec02/hw-05-d3-event-handling-hw-05-d3-event-handling-rw-lp-wt/README.md

 ## Update hyperlinks

 1. Edit near the top of this `README.md` file to include a clickable hyperlink to the GitHub pages website for your repo.
-Replace `` `[insert your *clickable* hyperlink here]` `` with your clickable URL.
+Replace `` `https://ds4200-fall21-sec02.github.io/hw-05-d3-event-handling-hw-05-d3-event-handling-rw-lp-wt/` `` with your clickable URL.

 1. In `index.html` update the GitHub repo URL with the URL of your repository.
 It is in the span with `id='forkongithub'`.